 Eagle Creek Park

 We just recently visited this west side park and I’m kicking myself for not exploring it sooner.
 Eagle Creek is the largest municipal park in the city and feels much more like a state park than a city park.
 There are miles of trails through the woods along Eagle Creek reservoir, two nature centers, a marina, swimming area and even a high ropes course (extra charge).
-There is an entrance fee ($5-6).
+There is a small vehicle entrance fee for this park.

 Fort Benjamin Harrison State Park

 One of two State Parks located in Indianapolis, Fort Ben sits on the city’s east side and has a huge amount of trails for biking, hiking and even horseback riding.
 There’s a paved trail that’s perfect for strollers and multiple level of difficulties.
 The standard state park admissions fee does apply but if you’re short on time and want a lot to do, Fort Ben is worth the cost.